Standard Resistor Values: E3, E6, E12, E24, E48 & E96: E-Series

 By keeping to the more commonly used values in any electronic circuit design, not only are they more easily available from electronic component distributors, but costs can be reduced because the number of component types on any printed circuit board or other assembly can be reduced, and this make significant cost savings in manufacture.

-E series of standard resistor values
+E series resistor values

 The standard resistor values are organised into a set of series of values known as the E-series.
 The different values are spaced such that the top of the tolerance band of one value and the bottom of the tolerance band of the next one do not overlap.